DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 Build the documentation locally.
 This requires a machine with LaTeX, MATLAB and a bunch of other tools.
 See [documentation.md](doc/src/Build/documentation.md) for detailed instructions.
-Ensure the documentation built correctly and is complete.
+Ensure that you have the latest version of *dox++* from its GitHub repo, and that the documentation built correctly and is complete.

 Update the [`diplib-docs` repo](https://github.com/DIPlib/diplib-docs) with the new documentation.
 Ensure none of the old files stick around.